-Last week we gave you the top three reasons why you need an international internship in the summer of 2016.
+Last week we gave you the top three reasons why you need an international internship on your resumé..
 We hope they help you to take this important step in your life and career!

 Check out Part II of Global Experiences Three-Part Guide!

 4. There’s Only One Summer after Your Junior Year

 It’s become increasingly clear that the summer after your Junior Year is the most critical one of your college career.
 With your core credits complete, your Junior Year is the one where you’ve transitioned into the meat of your Major.
 Upper division classes, in-depth group projects, and a more refined approach to your studies defines this critical year.
 Now is the time to apply the information you’ve learned into an internship that will show you if this field is one you ultimately want to pursue beyond graduation.

 In just over a year you’re going to be going to start applying for full-time jobs, taking part in job interviews, and beginning your career.
 This is a nuanced world where you must understand and display the social cues and professional demeanor in order to land the job you’re hoping for.
 You must become adept at interview preparation, understand your own personal branding, and have all your professional documents in order.

 An internship is the perfect opportunity to explore the professional world for the first time, and learn the ropes of it.
 According to 28% of employers, recent graduates lack proper oral communication skills required to thrive in their roles.
 Much of the reason for this is the overall experience they lack in the work environment, something which you immediately gain through an internship.
 With just over a year to go before you’ll be entering the real world, what better time than now to take that first step?